In your already over-booked life, may I suggest celebrating one of my favorite (albeit made-up) holidays, Friendsgiving?

 2. The Timing

 Friendsgiving is traditionally held on the Wednesday before Thanksgiving or the Friday after (so guests can bring over their leftovers).
 But celebrate it whenever it’s convenient for your guests.

 Sometimes we hold it in early December, other times in November.
 The trick is to celebrate it before all of the office holiday parties begin.
 Right before Thanksgiving often works well as sports season finally ends and we get a reprieve as soccer moms.

-Since you get to pick your day, you won’t be sitting in Friendsgiving traffic this year.
+Since you get to pick your own day to celebrate, you won’t be sitting in Friendsgiving traffic this year.